microsoft/node-jsonc-parser/README.md

      */
     getToken(): SyntaxKind;
     /**
      * Returns the last read token value.
 The value for strings is the decoded string content.
-For numbers its of type number, for boolean it's true or false.
+For numbers it's of type number, for boolean it's true or false.
      */
     getTokenValue(): string;
     /**